Schoharie Reservoir: History

 Site preparation destroyed most of the area's trees and buildings up to the water line.
-The dam was built during the early 1920s out of stone bricks.
+The dam was built during the early 1920s out of stone blocks.
 Flooding was completed in 1924.
 The village of Gilboa was relocated to the west; traces of it can still be seen during a drought.

+Description

-The resulting reservoir, the northernmost of the New York City system, is located 36 miles (58 km) southwest of Albany and roughly 110 miles (180 km) northwest of New York City.
+The reservoir impounds a portion of the Schoharie Creek, a tributary of the Mohawk River, itself a tributary of the Hudson River.
+The northernmost of the New York City system, it is located 36 miles (58 km) southwest of Albany and roughly 110 miles (180 km) northwest of New York City.
 It lies at the southern end of Schoharie County, the northeastern end of Delaware County, and at the northwestern end of Greene County.
 It neighbors such towns as Gilboa, Prattsville, and Conesville.
-It is an impounded portion of the Schoharie Creek, a tributary of the Mohawk River, itself a tributary of the Hudson River.